 Lists, like plans, make the world go round.
 Now that you have reasonable goals, plans and deadlines, and know your priorities, making tasks lists gives you the final push in the right direction.
 Start by making a master list: a longer list of everything you need to need to do.
 Don’t worry about explaining every single task — you can break them down in the to-do list.

-A to-do list, contrary to a master list, doesn’t encompass everything you need to do.
+, contrary to a master list, doesn’t encompass everything you need to do.
 Instead, it’s an action-oriented, specific snippet of the bigger picture.
 These lists should come from sections of the master list, grouping tasks together that you might be able to get done in shorter periods of time.
 If it’s helpful, break down your small tasks ever smaller to help guide you through every step of the process.

 When we’re time efficient, we become a more productive worker and earn back some time for our personal lives.
 We stop succumbing to the tick of the clock (or the turn of our digital watch) and instead control the time we’ve got for each tasks.
 We don’t live from deadline to deadline anymore; we succeed in our own schedule, with our own plans, on our own time.